-The voice was distant, but perfectly audible.
-Looking away from the sky, Glaw caught sight of what looked to be a woman, dressed in the wool and fur of a citizen of Growth.
-She was mounted on a gray horse that was taking its time walking towards them, stopping every other second to graze, which earned it a kick in the sides from its rider.
+The voice was distant but perfectly audible.
+Looking away from the sky, Glaw caught sight of a woman dressed in the wool and fur common for a citizen of Growth.
+She was mounted on a gray horse that was taking its time walking towards them, stopping every other second to graze, earning it a kick in the sides from its rider.

 Sitting up, Glaw waved at her and shouted: "We're fine!
 Just resting for a bit.
 But thank you for your concern!"
 Movement in the far distance caught his attention and he lowered his arm, a cold shiver running down his spine.
 It was like a large, brown mass of bodies, rushing down a hill at the speed of syrup.
 "What's that?" he asked the woman - no more than a girl, actually - when she made halt next to them.

 "What?
 Do you mean the herd?"
 The girl turned to point up a distant hill and it slowly dawned on Glaw that what he'd thought was a rockslide actually were a gathering of at least two hundred horses, making their way across the grasslands.

 "Oh, right, of course," Glaw said, rubbing the back of his neck.
 "Sorry, I must be more tired than I thought."

 "How long have you two been out here?" the girl asked and dismounted.
 "You're a good ten kilometers from the city.
 Are you going to visit someone?"
 She glanced down at Lykos and her eyebrows lifted to vanish under the fur-lined hat she wore.
 "Huh."

 "Yes, yes we are," Glaw hurried to say, not daring to look at Lykos.
 He had no idea if the demon had had the presence of mind to cover his marks or not.
 "My friend here works for a very rich trader.
 I'm giving him the tour of the Empire, so to speak, to show him what we have to offer.
 You don't happen to have any horses for sale, do you?"